webplatform/docs/tutorials/canvas/Canvas_tutorial/Drawing_shapes/index.md

 === Bezier and quadratic curves ===

-The next type of paths available are [[Bézier curves]], available in the cubic and quadratic varieties.
+The next type of paths available are Bézier curves, available in the cubic and quadratic varieties.
 These are generally used to draw complex organic shapes.

 <code>'''quadraticCurveTo'''(cp1x, cp1y, x, y) // BROKEN in Firefox 1.5 (see work around below)</code><br> <code>'''bezierCurveTo'''(cp1x, cp1y, cp2x, cp2y, x, y)</code>